coogie/coogie.github.io/_posts/2018-04-15-dynamic-mapping-of-urls-to-filesystem-locations-with-apache.md

 comments: true
 ---

-We've recently jumped into the world of Jenkins Multibranch Pipelines for one if the products we build in CarTrawler, and we couldn't be much happier with the speed and flexibility it provides - allowing us to test, build, and deploy branches asynchronously and at scale without having to rely on a particular "build" branch, enabling us to test
+We've recently jumped into the world of Jenkins Multibranch Pipelines for one of the products we build in CarTrawler, and we couldn't be much happier with the speed and flexibility it provides - allowing us to test, build, and deploy branches asynchronously and at scale without having to rely on a particular "build" branch, enabling us to test